 3. Make sure you visit your dentist

 Visiting a dentist twice a year is key to spotting decay before it gets too bad.
-Often, oral issues can be caught and treated immediately, but if left ignored by a professional they can become much more dangerous (or, at the very least, smelly).
+Often, oral issues can be caught and treated immediately, but if left ignored by a professional they can become much more dangerous.

 Your teeth have been taking a pounding for decades by now.
 Even with the best treatment, teeth become brittle with age, and the outer enamel becomes thinner.
 Hairline cracks in your teeth let in bacteria — stinking up your mouth (and potentially killing the tooth).